MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

 <!-- ====================================================================== -->
 ## Testing

 The default update check frequency is several hours.
-To force an update, navigate to `edge://extensions` and choose the **Update extensions now** button.
+To force an update, see `edge://extensions` and choose the **Update extensions now** button.

 <!-- ====================================================================== -->